tlugger/graphicsProject/README.md

-#Computer Graphics Final Project
+# Computer Graphics Final Project

-###Tyler Lugger
+### Tyler Lugger

-####This Project creates a scene in two different modes that allows navigation in first person view around a natural scene to find a ghost.
+#### This Project creates a scene in two different modes that allows navigation in first person view around a natural scene to find a ghost.

-####The scene opens in a forested area in day mode.
+#### The scene opens in a forested area in day mode.
 A ghost is placed randomly within the world, either out in the open or partially within a tree (it is a ghost after all).
 Use the arrow keys to navigate around the world and find the ghost.
 When you are close enough to the ghost, a message will display at the top left of the window telling you that you won the hunt.
 Use the 'd' key to switch to night mode for a more challenging ghost hunt.

+### What Remains: I still need to fix my trees to make them look more natural.
+I would also like to add natural looking bushes to add to the scene.

-####The two unique modes for this scene are:
+#### The two unique modes for this scene are:
 * Day Mode: Navigating through the scene with full light and a moving sun.
 * Night Mode: Navigating through the scene with minimal ambient light and a flashlight shining directly in front of the view

-######Key bindings:
+###### Key bindings:
 *  d          Toggles day/night mode
 *  arrows     look left/right, move forward/backward
 *  w          Increases camera view angle